spring-media/Carlos/README.md

 The method `CacheProvider.imageCache()` is not available yet for the `CarlosMac.framework` framework.

-Starting from version `0.4.0`, `CacheProvider` also offers the new functions:
+Starting from version `0.4.0`, `CacheProvider` also offers the new function:

 - `CacheProvider.JSONCache()` to create a cache that takes `NSURL` keys and returns `AnyObject` values (that should be then safely casted to arrays or dictionaries depending on your application)